 Measurement of Cytokines in Mice Gastric Tissue by Enzyme-Linked Immunosorbent Assay

 Placebo-, morphine-, and omeprazole-treated mice gastric tissues were homogenized in 1 mL sterile phosphate-buffered saline and centrifuged.
-The supernatants were analyzed for TNF-α, IL-1α, and IL-6 using sandwich enzyme-linked immunosorbent assay kits, according to the manufacturer’s instruction (Fisher Scientific).
+The supernatants were analyzed for TNF-α, IL-1α, and IL-6 using sandwich enzyme-linked immunosorbent assay kits, according to the manufacturer’s instruction (Thermo Fisher Scientific, Vienna, Austria).
 Total protein was measured by the Lowry method.
 The cytokine concentrations in gastric tissue extracts were expressed as pg/mg.

 The gastric pH was measured in the gastric lumen, as previously described.
-Briefly, the pH electrode (Sigma-Aldrich micro pH combination electrode) was inserted into the lumen to measure the pH of the gastric content without touching the mucosa.
+Briefly, the pH electrode (micro pH combination electrode; Sigma-Aldrich, St. Louis, MO) was inserted into the lumen to measure the pH of the gastric content without touching the mucosa.

 Mice were fasted overnight with free access to water.
 The pylorus of the mice was ligated under ketamine/xylazine anesthesia to trap gastric juice in the stomach.
 After the operation, mice were injected with morphine (15 mg/kg).
 After the mice woke up from anesthesia, they were housed in cages without food or water for 3 hours.
 Three hours later, mice were sacrificed.
 Gastric juice was collected, the volume was measured, and concentrations of acid were determined manually by titration with 0.1N NaOH and a pH meter.
 The acid contents were expressed as mEq/L.